celo-org/celo-monorepo/packages/docs/overview.md

 A **blockchain** or **cryptographic network** is a broad term used to describe a database maintained by a distributed set of computers that do not share a trust relationship or common ownership.
 This arrangement is referred to as **decentralized**.
 The content of a blockchain's database, or **ledger**, is authenticated using cryptographic techniques, preventing its contents being added to, edited or removed except according to a protocol operated by the network as a whole.

-The code of the Celo Blockchain has shared ancestry with [Ethereum](https://www.ethereum.org), a blockchain software for building general-purpose decentralized applications.
+The code of the Celo Blockchain has shared ancestry with [Ethereum](https://www.ethereum.org), blockchain software for building general-purpose decentralized applications.
 Celo differs from Ethereum in several important areas as described in the following sections.
 However, it inherits a number of key concepts.

 Ethereum applications are built using **smart contracts**.
 Smart contracts are programs written in languages like [Solidity](https://solidity.readthedocs.io/en/v0.5.10/) that produce bytecode for the **Ethereum Virtual Machine** or **EVM**, a runtime environment.
 Programs encoded in smart contracts receive messages and manipulate the blockchain ledger and are termed **on-chain**.